-The London Bus Museum houses the world’s largest collection of historic London buses, covering 100 years of development – from the horse-drawn buses of the 1870s to the driver-operated, rear-engined 70-seaters of the 1970s.
+The London Bus Museum houses the world's largest collection of historic London buses, covering 150 years of development - from the horse-drawn bus of the 1870s to the driver-operated, battery-electric bus of the 21st century.
 Our buses fall into 3 categories:

 Buses undergoing restoration and rebuilding

 By clicking on the headings on the left, you can open up details of each individual vehicle and other major artefacts.

 Many of our buses on display in the Museum.
 Although on display, most of these buses are in working order and also appear on the road from time to time.
 They are much in demand for film and TV work.